aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MHTML to PPTM on Android via Java" h2="Transform MHTML to PPTM within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to PPTM?</h2>

+MHTML (MIME HTML) is a web page archive format that is used to save web pages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+On the other hand, PPTM is a presentation file format used by Microsoft PowerPoint.
+It is a macro-enabled version of the PPTX file format.
+Converting MHTML to PPTM allows users to view the web page content in a presentation format.

+<h2>How Aspose.Total Helps for MHTML to PPTM Conversion?</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render documents, images, and other file formats.
+It includes Aspose.PDF for Android via Java and Aspose.Slides for Android via Java, which can be used to convert MHTML to PPTM.

-You can integrate MHTML to PPTM conversion feature inside your Android applications by using two simple steps.
-In the first step you can export MHTML to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPTM.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+In order to integrate MHTML to PPTM conversion feature inside your Android applications, you can follow two simple steps.
+First, you can export MHTML to PPTX by using Aspose.PDF for Android via Java.
+After that, you can convert PPTX to PPTM by using Aspose.Slides for Android via Java.
+Both APIs come under Aspose.Total for Android via Java package.

+Aspose.PDF for Android via Java provides a wide range of features to manipulate PDF documents.
+It allows you to convert MHTML to PPTX with ease.
+It also supports a variety of other file formats such as HTML, XPS, PCL, EPUB, and many more.

+Aspose.Slides for Android via Java is a powerful API that enables developers to create, manipulate, and convert presentations.
+It allows you to convert PPTX to PPTM with ease.
+It also supports a variety of other file formats such as PPT, PPS, POT, ODP, and many more.

+By using Aspose.Total for Android via Java, you can easily integrate MHTML to PPTM conversion feature inside your Android applications.
+It provides a comprehensive set of APIs to manipulate documents, images, and other file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}